kdima90/OpenSchool/README.md

 # OpenSchool

+Right now I have no time to manage this project and it is on hold.

 This is assembly repository for OpenSchool project.
 The OpenSchool is small project to manage school related data, like the amount of pupils, teachers, but also school as organisation itself.